failedmath/weather-twitter-bot/README.md

 # weather-twitter-bot
 An example of a twitter bot that fetches weather data from OpenWeatherMap.
 It chooses a random city from the list, connects to the OpenWeatherMap and checks the weather.
-Working version of the bot (currently not running becuase time for free dynos from Heroku is over) can be found [here] (https://twitter.com/superhotbot).
+Working version of the bot (currently not running becuase time for free dynos from Heroku is over) can be found [here](https://twitter.com/superhotbot).

 # Requirements

 - Python 2.7 + packages: tweepy, virtualenv
-- Twitter API keys + creating a [twitter app] (https://apps.twitter.com/)
+- Twitter API keys + creating a [twitter app](https://apps.twitter.com/)
 - Heroku account
 - OpenWeatherMap API key